makrai/notes/marechal19-multimod-emo-survey.md

   * emotion can be modeled using the nonlinear sigmoid function
   * ambient intelligence (AMI), virtual reality (VR) and augmented reality (AR)
 * eg automotive field
-  * an on-board computer that is able to detect confusion, interest or fatigue can increase safety
+  * an on-board computer to detect confusion, interest or fatigue => safety
   * AutoEmotive (MIT Media Lab) is a prototype equipped with sensors and a camera placed on the steering wheel [5]
   * When the need arises, he puts a background music, changes the temperature